-coercive or controlling behaviour offence came into force in December 2015.
-Carrying a maximum 5 years' imprisonment, a fine or both, the law covers coercive and controlling behaviour that stops short of serious physical violence, but amounts to extreme psychological and emotional abuse.
+A coercive or controlling behaviour offence came into force in December 2015, carrying a maximum 5 years' imprisonment, a fine or both.
 The offence applies to relationships between intimate partners, former partners who still live together or family members.

-Domestic Violence Protection Orders/Notices (DVPO/N) enable the police and magistrates to put place protection in in immediate aftermath of a domestic violence incident.
-With a DVPO/N, a perpetrator can be banned with immediate effect from returning to residence and from having а contact with the victim for up to 28 days, allowing the victim time to consider their options and get the support they need.
+Domestic Violence Protection Orders/Notices (DVPO/N) enable the police and magistrates to put protection place in immediate aftermath of a domestic A perpetrator violence incident. can be banned with immediate effect from returnina residence and from having contact with the victim for up to 28 days, allowing the victim time to consider their options and get the support they need.